 The Second-Year Experience

 In Public Law & Leadership, a second-year course, Elon Law students learn to work together in teams to tackle legal problems for nonprofit organizations and government agencies.
 The course gives students an opportunity to exercise leadership in the public arena by creating legal proposals for nonprofit and government entities.
-The course is explored in-depth through the following video segment and additional content below.
+The course is explored in-depth through the video segment and additional content below.

 Under the supervision of law professors and attorney coaches, students work in small groups, employing client interviewing techniques, legal research methods, and written and oral communication skills to develop memoranda and presentations for their clients.